priyal-agrawal/Tech_Challenges/Challenge 1/createvirtal_Machine.md

+# Prerequisite
+We can create Virtual network in Azure cloud using 4 ways:

+1: AzurePortal

+2: Powershell

+3: Azure CLI

+4: ARM

-#  Create virtual machines : Portal
+In this challenge I will be creating Virtal natwork using Azure portal and Powershell to showcase my proficiency.#  Create virtual machines : Portal

-Create two VMs in the virtual network:
+# Create three VMs in the virtual network:

 ## Create the first VM